- A parent looking for quality guitar instruction for your son or daughter?

 Specialties and Genre

-In addition to the above, I offer advanced jazz guitar lessons and can help jazz guitarists improve their performance abilities, problem solve weak areas, or prepare for auditions for schools and other programs.
+I offer advanced jazz guitar lessons and can help jazz guitarists improve their performance abilities, problem solve weak areas, or prepare for auditions for schools and other programs.

 I do not offer classical guitar lessons, but I do incorporate some classical methods to my instruction in other genres.
 I also do not offer guitar lessons specializing in metal, though I am familiar with many of the techniques and do incorporate some of those techniques into my instruction for other styles.